ravachol/kew/README.md

 * pkg-config
 * glib2.0

-Note: TagLib, faad2 and libogg have replaced FFmpeg.

 Install these dependencies using your distro's package manager.
-For instance:
+Below are some examples.

 #### For Debian/Ubuntu: